-Abura Bouzu – (ah-boo-rah boh-zoo) or Abura Sokomutsu (ah-boo-rah soh-koh-moo-tsoo) – This is Escolar (Oilfish) and sometimes called Shiro Maguro, although it is not tuna and should not be confused with that fish.
+Abura Bouzu - (ah-boo-rah boh-zoo) or Abura Sokomutsu (ah-boo-rah soh-koh-moo-tsoo) – This is Escolar (Oilfish) and sometimes erroneously mislabeled Shiro Maguro (which is actually Albacore tuna), although it is not in the tuna family and should not be confused with that fish.
 Bright white in color and quite fatty, this fish is not always easy to find.
 Due to the high levels of fatty esters, this particular fish may cause digestive issues with some individuals, and for that reason has been prohibited in Japan since the 1970′s.
 If your body can tolerate it, the creamy texture and clean taste can be quite appealing.

 Aemono - (ah-eh-moh-noh) -Vegetables (sometimes meats) mixed with a dressing or sauce.